1. Were you raised religious? What religion?

 10. When and how did you come out to your husband?
 Is he an atheist?

-I came out to him during a long, long phone conversation one night when we first started dating five years ago.
+I came out to him during a long, long phone conversation one night when we first started dating in 2013.
 When you meet someone who loves you unconditionally and accepts you completely, there’s something in you that’s able to tell them things you’ve never told anyone before, even your own family.

 He’s an atheist, and he’s perfect.